keystonetowersystems/siquant/README.md

 # Converters: Quantities at the DMZ

-The Quantity type provides a class method ``As(units: Unit)`` which returns a converter function which can be used to normalize an argument in specific units, raise an error if their dimensionality does not match, and promote a raw value to a quantity with the expected units.
+The Quantity type provides a class method ``As(units: SIUnit)`` which returns a converter function which can be used to normalize an argument in specific units, raise an error if their dimensionality does not match, and promote a raw value to a quantity with the expected units.